pvillaverde/radio_dixital/README.md

 - 📊 `refreshYoutubeStats`: Gathers stats like the channel views and subscribers from the Youtube API and stores them in the database for future analysis.
 - 📺 `refreshTwitch`, `refreshTwitchClips`, `refreshTwitchGames`: These tasks store information related to Twitch Channels, its "games" and clips, and help towards having all the required information in the `refreshStreams`.
 - 🚦 `refreshStreams`: Intended to be used every minute, it checks the active streams of the monitored channels and handles new and offline streams.
 It sends all the information required to make content rich notifications.
-- 🌎 `publishTwitter`, `publishMastodon`, `publishDiscord`: Subscribe the MQTT topic and publish status update on each social network for each new entry.
+- 🌎 `publishTwitter`,`publishBluesky`, `publishMastodon`, `publishDiscord`: Subscribe the MQTT topic and publish status update on each social network for each new entry.
 Twitch Streams are also updated in Discord with a thumbnail of the stream while Live.

 ### 🐛 Known Bugs